- Sleeps 16

-Imagine a stylish mix of Georgian elegance, French linens, white washed wooden floors with bright kilims, and you have Dorset Lodge.
+Imagine a stylish mix of Georgian elegance, white washed wooden floors with bright fabrics, and you have this lovely party house in Dorset.
 You can even pick up delicious goodies from the Estate’s farm shop, or enjoy a leisurely meal in the cafe.

 Enter through the arched front door into the main lobby, from where you can access most of the ground floor rooms.
 The homely kitchen has an Aga set into a wonderful old inglenook and also has a conventional oven and hob, plenty of equipment and fridge space.
-The breakfast room leads off from the kitchen, making for sociable eating arrangements and there is also a separate, more formal dining room for those atmospheric, candle lit dinner parties.
+The breakfast room leads off from the kitchen, making for sociable eating arrangements and there is also a separate, more formal dining room for a big group to enjoy dining together.

 There is a twin bedroom on the ground floor with en-suite shower room.